-Plum Fruit Moths [Grapholita funebrana] are a dull grey colour.
-They are active from late May through until September.
-Their eggs are normally laid as indiviual eggs on developing fruits.
+Plum Fruit Moths (Grapholita funebrana) are a dull grey colour and are active from May until September.
+The eggs are normally laid as individual eggs on developing fruits.
 These hatch into larvae/caterpillars that enter the fruit to feed.
-The caterpillars eventually emerge and move into bark crevices of the tree in September, some also move into plant debris and soil at the base of the tree.
-Sometimes a second generation can occur in August-September.
-They tend to pupate the following spring.
+The caterpillars eventually move into bark crevices of the tree in September.
+Some caterpillars may also move into the plant debris and soil at the base of the tree.
+There can sometimes be a second generation of Plum Fruit Moths from August to September.
+This generation tend to pupate the following spring.

-The first step is to monitor for Plum Fruit Moth activity.
-They will often host and feed in Blackthorn, their larvae feeding on Sloe fruit.
+The first step in controlling potential infestations is to monitor for Plum Fruit Moth activity.
+They will often host and feed in Blackthorn, with their larvae feeding on the Sloe fruit.
 The moths will fly to Plums in late May and be active for most of the summer.
-To detect their presence put out Plum Fruit Moth Pheromone traps by late May.
-The pheromone lures in the traps will attract and catch some of the male plum fruit moths.
-This will give a warning of future damage from their caterpillars and help reduce male moth numbers, which in turn lessens mating.
+To detect their presence put out our Plum Fruit Moth Pheromone Traps by late May.
+The pheromone lures in the traps will attract and catch some of the male Plum Fruit Moths.
+This will provide a warning of future damage from their caterpillars and help reduce male moth numbers, which in turn reduces mating.